Interpretable Machine Learning for Predicting Startup Funding, Patenting, and Exits: Conclusion

-In sum, leakage-safe and interpretable ML was shown to yield ranking-useful predictions for startup funding, patenting, and exits, while recovering mechanisms that align with established theory and evidence.
+In sum, leakage-safe and interpretable ML was shown to yield ranking-useful predictions for startup funding, patenting, and exits, while recovering mechanisms that align with established theory and demonstrates the usefulness of interpretable ML frameworks across high-dimensional real-world datasets (e.g., \citet{Sholehrasa2025}).
 The pipeline’s emphasis on transparency, through time-clean evaluation and economically legible explanations, makes it suitable for scholarly replication, investor screening, and policy monitoring.
 Extending the framework with richer data modalities and drift-aware maintenance promises greater practical relevance for innovation-finance research.

 \bibsep{0pt}

 \onehalfspacing